Research Mode (Cafes)

 A line that starts with one of these prefixes is treated as a single item even if it contains spaces (e.g. arxiv: deep RL for robotics is one query, not three).

+Batch limit: up to 50 items per batch, for every signed-in user — no account tier involved.
 If you paste more than the cap, the extras are dropped and an amber "Capped at N items per batch" hint appears.
 The modal still runs the items it kept.

 Failure isolation and retries: